Future of Humanity Institute

-The Future of Humanity Institute is a multidisciplinary research institute at the University of Oxford.
-It enables a select set of intellects to bring careful thinking to bear on big-picture questions about humanity and its prospects.
-The Institute belongs to the Faculty of Philosophy and the Oxford Martin School.
+FHI is a multidisciplinary research institute at the University of Oxford.
+Academics at FHI bring the tools of mathematics, philosophy and social sciences to bear on big-picture questions about humanity and its prospects.
+The Institute is led by Founding Director Professor Nick Bostrom.

 Learned, quasilinguistic neural representations (QNRs) that upgrade words to embeddings and syntax to graphs can provide a semantic medium that is both more expressive and more computationally tractable than natural language, a medium able to support formal and informal reasoning, human and inter-agent communication, and the development of scalable quasilinguistic corpora with characteristics of both literatures and associative memory. […]

 This paper by Toby Ord explores the fundamental causal limits on how much of the universe we can observe or affect.
 It distinguishes four principal regions: the affectable universe, the observable universe, the eventually observable universe, and the ultimately observable universe.
 It then shows how these (and other) causal limits set physical bounds on what […]

 Toby Ord and CSER‘s Seán Ó hÉigeartaigh have released a joint statement on the UK’s newly-released National AI Strategy: We are pleased to see the UK Government set out its National AI Strategy.
 AI is a transformative technology, with the potential to bring significant benefits to the UK.
 It is encouraging to see issues such […]

 New paper from Robin Hanson, Daniel Martin, Calvin McCarter, & Jonathan Paulson.
 Forthcoming in Astrophysics Journal, preprint on arXiv.
 Abstract: If life on Earth had to achieve n “hard steps” to reach humanity’s level, then the chance of this event rose as time to the n-th power.
 Integrating this over habitable star formation and planet […]